|18K.03||AGRICULTURAL CROP; POSSESSION AUTHORIZED.|

 (b) Within 30 days, a licensee must notify the commissioner of each sale or distribution of industrial hemp grown by the licensee including, but not limited to, the name and address of the person receiving the industrial hemp and the amount of industrial hemp sold or distributed.

-(a) The commissioner shall adopt rules governing the production, testing, and licensing of industrial hemp.
+(a) The commissioner shall adopt rules governing the production, testing, processing, and licensing of industrial hemp.
+Notwithstanding section 14.125, the commissioner's authority to adopt these rules expires June 30, 2022.

 (b) Rules adopted under paragraph (a) must include, but not be limited to, provisions governing: